 Mouth Matters introduced hsCRP levels, but beyond knowing what levels of the marker predict heart attack risk, home testers should know several other things.
 The high sensitivity CRP test (hsCRP) is used to determine risk for heart disease because it measures a particular inflammatory molecule called CRP in the range from 0.5 to 10 mg/L.

 A less sensitive test measuring the same marker is usually ordered when a patient has a known chronic inflammatory disease like rheumatoid arthritis, diabetes, an active bacterial or viral infection, or if they suffer from obesity.
-The tested range is much greater – from 10 to 1000 mg/L. If you have had a recent illness, infection, or suffered recent tissue damage, CRP levels will be elevated and you will not receive an accurate result.
+The tested range is much greater: from 10 to 1000 mg/L. If you have had a recent illness, infection, or suffered recent tissue damage, CRP levels will be elevated and you will not receive an accurate result.

 Some doctors will look more deeply into health issues if elevated hsCRP levels continue after successful treatment for a known inflammatory condition like gum disease.
-Continuing elevated CRP levels clue the practitioner that a patient has some other undiagnosed health issue – cancer, an autoimmune disease, or a chronic condition like diabetes.
+Continuing elevated CRP levels clue the practitioner that a patient has some other undiagnosed health issue such as cancer, an autoimmune disease, or a chronic condition like diabetes.

 Keep in mind that anti-inflammatory medications like statins or nonsteroidal anti-inflammatories (NSAIDs like aspirin or ibuprofen) usually reduce CRP levels in blood.